BiCU-CCRI/running_rstudio_or_jupyterlab/running_rstudio/README.md

 - The script doesn't have Slurm-specific instructions
 - The script uses Singularity instead of Apptainer, which includes some changes in variable names (`APPTAINER` -> `SINGULARITY`)
 - `/scratch` and `/home` are mounted to the same paths in the running RStudio Server session
-- The script doesn't have the example of auto-loaded custom function
+- The script doesn't have an example of an auto-loaded custom function

 ### Usage